 The ICs consists of a dedicated non standard microprocessor (CPU) with a MMU (Memory Management Unit), several different memories, security logic, a timer, an interrupt-controlled I/O interface, a AIS31 compatible RNG (Random Number Generator), and a checksum module (CRC module) and further components are integrated on the chip too.
 For fast asymmetric cryptographic calculation performance the TOE has the Advanced Cryptographic Engine (ACE) component implemented.
-The TOE's block diagram is shown in Figure 1: Block diagram of the TOE.
+The TOE's block diagram is shown in Figure 1.